lukehook/UmbracoSparkHybridCache/README.md

 ## Overview

-UmbracoSparkHybridCache is a project that demonstrates the use of hybrid caching with Redis and in-memory caching for a Pokémon API.
+UmbracoSparkHybridCache is a project that demonstrates the use of hybrid caching with distributed and in-memory caching for a Pokémon API.
 The project consists of three main components:

 - **SparkFusionCache**: A web application that uses FusionCache for caching Pokémon data.
 - **SparkHybridCache**: A web application that uses HybridCache for caching Pokémon data.